terrynsun/WebGL-Fragment-Shader-Profiler/README.md

 There are many tools for [profiling JavaScript/WebGL applications][profile], but none (?) which profile the actual shaders.
 However, shaders can end up doing quite a bit of heavy lifting, and we want to minimize the amount of time they take so Javascript can have all of the fun.

-We have built a tool for profiling fragment shaders, potentially a Chrome extension.
-This would run on a webpage, access the GLSL programs running on it, and profile the fragment shader(s) over different pixels.
+Thus, we have built a Chrome extension for profiling fragment shaders.
+This runs on a webpage, access the GLSL programs running on it, and profile the fragment shader(s) over different pixels.
+(See below for more information!)

   [cis565]: cis565-fall-2015.github.io
   [profile]: http://www.realtimerendering.com/blog/webgl-debugging-and-profiling-tools/